 Details of mild steel reinforcement used for all instrumented beams are given in Fig. 2.9.
-The four #11 bars in the top flange were added to control flexural cracking during release.
+The figure shows four #11 bars in the top flange which were added to prevent flexural cracking during release.
 Only the outer two bars extend the entire beam length.
-The inner two bars extended for 30 ft in each direction from the beam centerline.
-Additional vertical web reinforcement, #3 bars at 4-in. spacing, was added to the end 2 ft of each beam to prevent splitting.
+The inner two bars were 60 ft long, extending 30 ft on both sides of the beam center line.
+Number 3 bars at 1.0 ft spacing were used for vertical web reinforcement.
+Additional vertical web reinforcement, #3 bars at 4-in. spacing, was added to the end 2 ft of each beam to prevent beam splitting.

 Texas State Department of Highways and Public Transportation (SDHPT) Type T5 traffic rails were used on both bridges.
+The dimensions of a Type T5 traffic rail are given in Fig. 2.10.
 The design weight of the rail is 325 lb/ft.

-A two-course surface treatment and an asphaltic concrete pavement overlay with a total thickness of 2 in. was used.
+A two-course surface treatment and an asphaltic concrete pavement overlay were placed on top of the bridge deck.
+The total design thickness the surface treatment and pavement was 2.0 in.
 The design weight of this material is 135 pcf.